taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 :::tip Note
-AccelerateWP Premium suite includes only Object Cache feature if CloudLinux license does not provide access to billable optimization features
+By default, AccelerateWP Premium suite includes Object Cache (which is not billable per user).
+If the option to allow billable optimization features is selected in CLN, the additional premium features will be included in the suite.
 :::